reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Here is part of the output from running the Dive command:
  ![dive screenshot](/assets/img/posts/springboot-docker-image/dive1.png)

-As we can see the application layer forms the bulk of the image size.
+As we can see the application layer (inside the red boundary) forms the bulk of the image size.
 We will aim to reduce the size of this layer in the following sections as part of our optimization.

 ## Building the Container Image with Buildpack